flatironinstitute/sciware/01_Overview/slides.md

 Activities facilitating scientific software development skills at the Flatiron Institute

+# Goals for Today

+- Describe vision for this activity
+- Motivate and provide an overview of the topics we plan to discuss
+- Hear multiple perspectives

 # Vision

-- A positive and inclusive learning environment for all experience levels.
+1) A positive and inclusive learning environment for all experience levels.

-- A blend of lecture, activities, and discussion to facilitate equal involvement across experience levels.
+2) A blend of lecture, activities, and discussion to facilitate equal involvement across experience levels.

-- Topics general enough to be relevant to anyone doing scientific research.
+3) Topics general enough to be relevant to anyone doing scientific research.
    - For example, technology and coding language agnostic

+# Vision

-- Increase awareness and adoption of software development best practices to improve scientific productivity and quality.
+4) Increase awareness and adoption of software development best practices to improve scientific productivity and quality.

-- To use the Flatiron Institute as a sandbox for development of something useful for all of science.
+5) To use the Flatiron Institute as a sandbox for development of something useful for all of science.

 ## Meetings and Format